suffolklibraries/lgc/content/collections/events/springboard-junior-24-09.md

     content:
       -
         type: text
-        text: 'The classes are led by Margherita and assisted by Eva and Olivia, who all have lots of experience working alongside people with additional needs.'
+        text: 'The classes are led by Margherita and assisted by Eva and Olivia, who all have lots of experience working alongside children and young people with additional needs.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'From these classes, you can expect:'
+        text: 'From these classes you can expect:'
   -
     type: bulletList
     content: